Reality Check: Does the BBC get European Union funding?

 This is particularly the case for drama productions - news, current affairs and factual programmes do not use such incentives.

-In 2014-15, less than 2% of independently-produced programmes on the BBC used such incentives, which accounted for an average of 6% of their programme budgets.
+In 2014-15 (the most recent figures provided by the BBC) less than 2% of independently-produced programmes on the BBC used such incentives, which accounted for an average of 6% of their programme budgets.